RUSEGroup12/SE/Readme.md

 - [x] Come up with a drawn out project proposal which outlines the intent of what we want to make <u>**DUE JAN 29th**</u>
 - [ ] Get a general idea of how each project should get started
 - [ ] Start working on Report 1 Part 1

+## HOMEWORK Before meeting on 2/3
+- Know git command line or software
+- Be prepared with the 3 questions:
+  1. What did I do in this past week that helped the team with the goal
+  2. What will I do today to help the team reach the goal
+  3. Do I see any impediments that prevents me or the development team from meeting goal?

 ## Questions?
 1. Should we use google docs for the documentation?